-Scripts that specifically pin down the version of the Masking API in the URL will continue to work upon future upgrades of the Masking product--even if a newer version of the API is available in the future Masking product.
+Specifying the version for an endpoint guarantees that the requester receives a response containing all of the fields that were present in that version of the API.
+This is intended to allow scripts that specify a masking API version in the URL to continue working upon future upgrades of the Masking product-even if a newer version of the API is available in the future Masking product.